maximsnoep/manimeshes/README.md

 Collection of various manifold surface meshes of three-dimensional shapes.
+If source was non-triangulated format, then shape was triangulated with (Gmsh)[https://gmsh.info/].

 # Smooth (g=0, n=22)
 | model name                              | #vertices | #edges  | #triangles | downloaded from | license |